Harsh4114/Harsh4114/README.md

 - 📫 How to reach me **hkpatel747@gmail.com**

-- ⚡ Fun fact **: mind is the biggest and powerful CPU of the world , which is able to perform any task or to find solution**
+- ⚡ Fun fact **"The mind is the most powerful CPU in the world, capable of performing any task and finding solutions."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">